 Roofing contractor forms, Roof Inspection Report, Roofing Estimate Form & Bid Proposal Form, Pre Construction Checklist, Roof Contract Form, Job Completion & Roof Certification Form, Free Sample - Roofing Forms, Warranty Certificates.

-This is a roofer's job reference sheet to list some of your roofing customers so that prospective customers may call and ask about your roofing services.
+This is a roofer's job reference sheet to list your roofing, siding and gutter customers so that prospective customers may call and ask about your roofing services.
 Even in this day and age, not everyone checks up for references using social media and it may still prove a good habit to leave a reference sheet together with your proposal.

-The form is easily and fully editable using Microsoft Word and the form also comes with an Interactive PDF form which is also fillable and can be personalized by editing your company name, address, form title, add your business logo and/or other trade or promotional images.
+The form is easily and fully editable using Microsoft Word and the form also comes with an Interactive PDF form which is also fillable and can be personalized by editing your company name, address, form title and add your logo.
+Add, edit, remove references any time

 This form may take other names such as Additional Description, Addendum, etc. It is meant to be used with any contract where additional information or descriptive space is needed.
 An Additional Contract Description is an additional document not included in the main part of the contract.
 It is an ad hoc item, usually compiled and executed after the main document, which contains additional terms, obligations or information.